007revad/Synology_enable_M2_volume/README.md

 **Credits**
 - K4LO from the XPenology forum.
 - prt1999 for pointing me to K4LO.
-- capullo for replacing bc with xargs.
+- capull0 for replacing bc with xargs.